"Client-centered" & "individualized care" applied moment to moment, not just described in a pamphlet....

 Humanistic practice is at our core at HAART.
 For example, Rollo May, one of the early founders of what would become existential/humanistic psychology, provided some of our earliest staff training and helped sculpt, both directly and indirectly, this treatment philosophy.

-Opioids, whether it be heroin, morphine, opium, oxycodone, fentanyl, or any other synthetic analgesic or natural variant, provide time-limited relief from both physical and emotional suffering.
+Opioids, whether it be fentanyl, heroin, morphine, opium, oxycodone, or any other synthetic analgesic or natural variant, provide time-limited relief from both physical and emotional suffering.
 Opioids have an implicit utility and are unmatched to this end.
 Clients usually present for treatment when the circumstances and consequences associated with their own self-medication with opioids becomes too harmful to sustain.
 This problem relationship with opioids often develops after physiological dependence manifests, an experience that occurs beyond conscious choice.
-Our bodies simply adapt to having opioids on board, and then requires them for normal functioning.
+Our bodies simply adapt to having opioids on board, and then requires them for a new normal level of functioning.
 However, the illicit or illegal nature of some opioids leaves users unable to seek out and consume enough quantities while maintaining functionality.
-Further dangers that arise with dependence include the inadvertent use of adulterated substances, infections, overdose, incarceration, poly-substance exposure, abuse or dependence, exposure to street violence, and death.
+Further dangers that arise with an opioid use disorder include the inadvertent use of adulterated substances, infections, overdose, incarceration, poly-substance exposure, abuse or dependence, exposure to street violence, and death.